Brockenhurst-River-Beach-scaled

 Hurst Castle Spit

-Just beyond Milford on Sea, Hurst Castle Spit offers great swimming in the right spots.
+Just beyond Milford on Sea, Hurst Castle Spit offers great New Forest Wild swimming (in the right spots).
 The tidal waters at the spit’s end are dangerous, but the sheltered lagoon side is much calmer.
 You can take a boat taxi to the end for a peaceful swim or try the wooden crabbing bridge near the moored boats, though the Keyhaven River and quay should be avoided due to strong currents and boat traffic.
-Hurst Castle itself, set on a scenic pebble spit, is worth a visit while you’re there, accessible by boat or a two mile walk.
+Hurst Castle itself, set on a scenic pebble spit, can be spied while you’re there, accessible by boat or a two mile walk.

 Brockenhurst River Beach